mberry/blog-source/source/_posts/factom-testnet-auth-node-setup.md

 category: Guides
 ---

-Full guide starting from scratch on a fresh OS to join the Factom Testnet Authority Set
+Full guide starting from scratch on a fresh OS to join the Factom Testnet Authority Set.

 <!--more-->